 If a force of 0.1 N is used (Common) a probe quickly loses it’s tolerances and goes from a G5 to G10 after just 0.2 m of sliding distance.

-Wear mark on Diamond coated ball – 5 h sliding
+Wear mark (slightly polished inside the red ring) on Diamond coated ball – 5 h sliding

 The wear of a probe have a large influence on the performance of probingn applications.
 In the figure to the right are an example how fast the tolerances are lost (wear rate) on a spherical probe if its sliding on one position.
 Already after a sliding distance of 0.9 m the wear correspond to an error of G10 (130 nm) tolerances.
 The diamond coated probe could slide 1700 m before showing the same error.